FTM Top Surgery by Melissa Johnson MD, FACS

 How should I prepare for my FTM top surgery consultation?

 If you have friends or family who have had breast reconstruction, ask them about their experience.
 Researching Transmasculine Top Surgery surgery on reputable internet sites such as the American Society of Plastic Surgeons can provide an informative overview.
 The best information for your personal case, however, will be obtained by making an appointment and speaking with your surgeon.
 It may also be helpful to view before and after photos of patients that have had the procedure.
-It's best to view photos of women with a similar body type as yours.
+It's best to view photos of patients with a similar body type as yours.
 Remember to write down any questions or concerns you have so they can be addressed at your consultation.
 Know what your surgical expectations are so your surgeon can discuss them with you.
 If you are a smoker we recommend you quit to help reduce the risk of wound healing.
 We also recommend a healthy lifestyle to help your recovery process.

 Will I be seen by the surgeon?